A Patient Journey for Breast Concerns

 Your doctor will ask you about your symptoms – if you have found a lump, for example, you will be asked how long ago you noticed it.
 Your doctor will usually also perform a visual and manual examination of both breasts and axillae (armpits).
 You will not be diagnosed with cancer on the basis of this initial assessment; if your doctor feels it necessary you will usually be referred to a specialist breast cancer clinic for further testing.

 If you’ve been referred to the breast cancer clinic by your GP, you may first be given a mammogram; if you’ve been referred from a screening programme, you may nonetheless be required to undergo another mammogram.
 Younger women (aged under 35) may instead have a breast ultrasound scan (imaging produced by inaudible high-frequency sound waves), since their breasts are denser and thus harder to penetrate with X-Rays.
 Biopsies may be taken (a small sample of tissue cells taken from the body) to test the cells for cancer.
-There are several ways for a biopsy to take place; read more about diagnosing breast cancer here.

 If you are diagnosed with cancer, other tests such as CT scans (computerized composites of X-rays which form detailed pictures), MRI scans (imaging of the brain or spine made using magnetic fields and radio waves) and bone scans may be used to establish whether the cancer has spread to other parts of the body.